girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 3/Introduction_to_Hooks_in_React.md

 2. Previously we use `componentDidMount` and `componentDidUpdate` to render states and `componentWillUnmount` to clean but we can do it all together using Hooks `useEffect()`

 3. You can still use classes in React but Hooks generally provide you more easy way to build components.
-Because you can reuse state for logic without changing the components hierarchy.

 4. Hooks are easier to work on and to test and it also makes our code cleaner.